strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 ### Model Relations

 We will create `weapon`, `armor`, and `skill` models.
-One `character` may have one `weapon`, one `armor`, and one `skill`.
+Each `character` may have one `weapon`, one `armor`, and one `skill`.
 It is a [HasOne](https://loopback.io/doc/en/lb4/hasOne-relation.html) relationship.

 ![Models](/blog-assets/2019/05/my-first-api-p2-models.png)

-In last episode, we built APIs for `character` in the order of model, datasource, repository, and controller.
+Last episode, we built APIs for `character` in the order of model, datasource, repository, and controller.
 Now we will do it in the same way for the new models.

 #### Model